charlesreid1-docker/pod-webhooks/README.md

 from git.charlesreid1.com (gitea) web hooks.
 These web hooks must have the correct secret or the trigger will be ignored.

-This docker container needs to share a few folders:

-This uses one shared volume between the two containers.

-Captain Hook updates the static content based on web hooks that it receives, while the nginx container serves up the static content.

 ## Servers